 1. Does the content writer follow a standard content creation process?

 Only sophisticated content writers have developed a process they follow before, during, and even after content creation.
 As you know, writing is a creative skill, and therefore many sit and wait for inspiration to strike before doing.
 Big mistake!
-Having a tried-and-tested content creation process ensures everything is in place, therefore avoiding missed deadlines.
+Having a tried-and-tested content creation process ensures everything is in place, thus avoiding missed deadlines.

 There’s no hard and fast rule in content creation.
-For what it’s worth, mine involves three phases: pre-writing, the actual writing, and post-writing.
+For what it’s worth, mine involves three phases: pre-writing, actual writing, and post-writing.

 The actual writing process is more than just grammar, punctuation, spelling, and structure.
 Part of it is the writer’s ability to optimize their draft with the right keywords as natural as possible.
-A big bonus if the writer has a repository of royalty-free images outside of common stock photo websites like Pixabay and Unsplash.
+A big bonus is if the writer has a repository of royalty-free images outside of common stock photo websites like Pixabay and Unsplash.

-The post-writing activities are not always required but good to have, depending on client specifications.
+The post-writing activities are not always required but are good to have, depending on client specifications.
 These may include taking the content to the content management system (CMS), publishing it, and sharing it via social media channels.
-Afterwards, I usually submit the URL to Google Search Console (GSC) for indexing and then monitor the content’s performance via Google Analytics (GA), given I have access to these tools.
+Afterward, I usually submit the URL to Google Search Console (GSC) for indexing and then monitor the content’s performance via Google Analytics (GA), given I have access to these tools.

 2. Does the content writer use tools to ensure quality?